National-Node-Net/node-lib/docs/data-sources.md

 #### Built-In Deserializer Functions

-There are some built-in deserializer functions provided for simple use cases, these can be imported by doing a `from ianode_lib.sources import Deserializers` and referring to one of the static methods:
+There are some built-in deserializer functions provided for simple use cases, these can be imported by doing a `from ia_map_lib.sources import Deserializers` and referring to one of the static methods:

 - `Deserializers.unzip_to_string` - Deserializes from zlib compressed UTF-8 bytes into a `str`
 - `Deserializers.binary_to_string` - Deserializes from UTF-8 bytes into a `str`.
 This is the default deserializer